 - a.
-A well-organized and adequately staffed port State measures inspection service. - b.
-A sufficient number of adequately trained inspectors to undertake thorough inspections in designated ports and at a level consistent with the provisions of the PSMA. - c.
-An information-exchange system, enabling port States to: - Collect, store and analyse information provided in advance by vessels seeking to enter port (Article 8.1 and Annex A) and share information with key stakeholders and other national agencies. - Provide, in accordance with Article 16 and Annex D, for direct electronic exchanges of information and provide a website to publicize designated port(s) and actions taken, making use of the international coding system. - Report to flag States and, as appropriate, coastal States, RFMOs and other international organizations on: denial of entry into port (Article 9); denial of use of port facilities if already in port (Article 11.3); withdrawal of denial of use of port (Article 11.5); inspection results (Article 15), including the master's nationality (Article 15[a][ii]); clear grounds for believing a vessel has been engaged in IUU fishing or fishing-related activity, and subsequent actions taken (Article 18); outcome of any recourse (Article 19); and action by the flag State arising from port State measures (Article 20.5). - Provide required information to enable the FAO to effectively monitor implementation of the PSMA (Article 24.1). - Establish information requirements consistent with internationally and regionally agreed standards (Article 6). - d.
-Access to appropriate monitoring technology and equipment (Article 21.4[c]).
+A well-organised and adequately staffed port State measures inspection service - b.
+A sufficient number of adequately trained inspectors to undertake thorough inspections in designated ports and at a level consistent with the provisions of the PSMA.

+An information-exchange system, requiring port States to:

+- a.
+Collect, store, and analyse information provided in advance by vessels seeking to enter port (Article 8.1 and Annex A) and share information with key stakeholders and other national agencies. - b.
+Provide, in accordance with Article 16 and Annex D, for direct electronic exchanges of information and provide a website to publicise designated port(s) and actions taken, making use of the international coding system. - c.
+Report to flag States and, as appropriate, coastal states, RFMOs and other international organisations on: denial of entry into port (Article 9); denial of use of port facilities if already in port (Article 11.3); withdrawal of denial of use of port (Article 11.5); inspection results (Article 15), including the master's nationality (Article 15 [a) ii)]); clear grounds for believing a vessel has been en gaged in IUU fishing or fishing-related activity and subsequent actions taken (Article 18); outcome of any recourse (Article 19); and action by the flag State arising from port State measures (Article 20.5). - d.
+Provide required information to enable the FAO to effectively monitor implementation of the PSMA (Article 24.1). - e.
+Establish information requirements consistent with internationally and regionally agreed standards (Article 6).